JoeVirtual/KonFoo/docs/concept.rst

 .. note::

-    Re-indexes all fields in the mapper as well.
+    The method :meth:`next_index` re-indexes all fields in the mapper as well.

 List the index of each field in the mapper as a **nested** ordered dictionary.